-A waitlist is not uncommon for ABA providers.
-It occurs when you simply do not have enough available hours to provide service to the people requesting it.
+A waitlist is created when you simply don’t have enough available hours to provide your ABA therapy service to people in need of it.

 ABA services are in high demand, with a limited number of well-qualified professionals available to meet that demand.
 What’s more, those seeking these services want to find the best providers available.

 Be realistic.
-Tell prospective clients that there is a waitlist and inform them how long it might be.
+Tell prospective clients that there is a waitlist and inform them how long it might take for them or their children to receive the therapy they need from your practice.
 Is it three months?
 Over a year?
-Provide a range instead of a specific figure, when possible, such as three to six months.
+Provide a range instead of a specific figure when possible, such as three to six months.
 Also, inform individuals when they should contact you again to see if waitlist times have improved.
 When possible, avoid making hard promises.

 Establish a Referral System

-Work to identify one or two other providers you know who provide similar services.
-Offering an alternative option for your prospective patients may help them receive care sooner — even if you cannot provide it.
+Work to identify one or two other providers you know who provide similar services and who you feel confident vouching for.
+Offering an alternative option for your prospective patients may help them receive care sooner — even if you cannot provide it yourself.
 Be sure to vet alternative resources, however, to find out the types of services they offer and their availability.

 Oversee Waitlist Times to Ensure They Remain Accurate